Prawn

 The Open source Ruby library Prawn enables software developers to programmatically create PDF documents using a couple of lines of Ruby code.
 The library has provided 3 different ways for PDF document creation with default settings and fonts.
 These are through assignment, implicit block, or explicit block.
 Once created you can easily access and modify each part of your PDF document.
 You can easily add a new page, set page size, and margins, change font styles, apply formatting, and much more.

-Create & Render PDF File via Ruby
+How to Create & Render PDF File via Ruby API?

 # Using explicit block form and rendering to a file